Importing configuration from an identity provider and configuring the SAML authentication

 IdP Signing Certificate

-Used by Remedy SSO to decrypt requests.
+Certificate used by Remedy SSO to decrypt requests.

 In this field, enter the NameID Format values.
 The first value in the list has the highest priority in determining the Name ID format to use.